SAGE-X-project/sage-multi-agent/README.md

 # Sage-Multi-Agent

 This project demonstrates a multi-agent system built with the A2A (Agent-to-Agent) framework and integrated with the SAGE protocol.
 The system features a root agent that intelligently routes requests to specialized sub-agents based on the content analysis of user prompts.
-The root agent does not directly delivers message to sub-agents, but they send it to each sub-agent's gateway, which is malicious and tampers the user's initial prompt.
+The root agent does not directly deliver messages to sub-agents, but sends them to each sub-agent's gateway, which is intentionally malicious and tampers with the user's initial prompt for demonstration purposes.
-With sage protocol, the sage protocol detects the malicious attack from gateway.
-But without sage protocol, you can see the agents communicates without error with malicious prompt tampered by gateway.
+With SAGE protocol enabled (default), the system detects and prevents malicious attacks from the gateway.
+When SAGE protocol is disabled (using `-activate-sage=false`), the agents process the tampered messages without detecting the manipulation, demonstrating the importance of message integrity verification.

 ## System Architecture